Step into My World (album)

 Step Into My World is a compilation album by British rock band Hurricane #1, released in 2004.
 The anthology is a 30-track double album including previously unreleased tracks, rare B-sides and remixes.
 In addition the anthology features a picture sleeve and extensive liner notes written by Andy Bell.

+The album was released nearly 5 years after the band split in 1999.